noxdafox/pebble/doc/index.rst

 `Concurrent Module`
 -------------------

-.. decorator:: concurrent.process(timeout=None, name=None)
+.. decorator:: concurrent.process(timeout=None, name=None, daemon=True)

    Runs the decorated function in a concurrent process, taking care of the results and error management.

-   The decorated function will a pebble.ProcessFuture_ object.
+   The decorated function will return a pebble.ProcessFuture_ object.

    If *timeout* is set, the process will be stopped once expired and the future object will raise a *concurrent.futures.TimeoutError* exception.

    The *name* parameter let you define the process name.

+   The *daemon* parameter switches between daemon and non-daemeon processes.

-.. decorator:: concurrent.thread(name=None)
+.. decorator:: concurrent.thread(name=None, daemon=True)

    Runs the decorated function in a concurrent thread, taking care of the results and error management.

-   The decorated function will a concurrent.futures.Future_ object.
+   The decorated function will return a concurrent.futures.Future_ object.

    The *name* parameter let you define the thread name.

+   The *daemon* parameter switches between daemon and non-daemeon threads.

 `Pebble Module`